raspberrypi/documentation/configuration/security.md

 sudo ufw disable
 ```

-**If you're denying all incoming requests by default which is recommended, you may wish to disable logging.**
+**If you're denying all incoming requests by default which is recommended, you may wish to disable logging as you'll be denying quite a lot of requests.**

 To disable logging, use: